-Situated in Darjeeling district of West Bengal on the Singalila ridge, this trail offers you magnificent views of four out of five highest mountain peaks of the world.
+Situated in Darjeeling district of West Bengal on the Singalila Ridge, this trail offers you magnificent views of four out of five highest mountain peaks of the world.
 Mt.
 Everest, Mt.
-Makalu, Lhotse and Kangchenjunga can be witnessed from the top of Sandakphu (11,950ft).
-It is also known as Singalila trek as it takes you through beautiful Singalila ranges along India-Nepal border.
+Makalu, Lhotse, and Kangchenjunga can be witnessed from the top of Sandakphu (11,950ft).
+It is also known as Singalila trek as it takes you through beautiful Singalila ranges along the India-Nepal border.

-Starting from the first point, the trek goes through beautiful campsites where each campsite provides majestic views of different Himalayan ranges as you move further day by day.
-From Manebhanjan, as you walk through the woods, you will encounter pine, fir and bamboo trees which grow handsomely in the valley and finally reach Tumling via Chittrey, Lamyadhura and Meghma in about 6-7 hours.
+Starting from the first point, the Sandakphu trek goes through beautiful campsites where each campsite provides majestic views of different Himalayan ranges as you move further day by day.
+From Manebhanjan, as you walk through the woods, you will encounter pine, fir, and bamboo trees that grow handsomely in the valley and finally reach Tumling via Chittrey, Lamyadhura and Meghma in about 6-7 hours.
 The ascent is very steep but the scenery is quite alluring.

 From here, you trek through beautiful dense forests and reach Gairibas where you can take a break.
 Also, you may be able to witness Red Panda if you are lucky.
-Climbing further for few more hours, you will reach Kalipokhri.
-There, you can see prayer flags, a lake and a Buddhist temple which lies on one end of the lake.
+Climbing further for a few more hours, you will reach Kalipokhri.
+There, you can see prayer flags, a lake, and a Buddhist temple which lies on one end of the lake.
 You can just chill around and relax for the day.

-Sandakphu is a perfect place to have a look at most of the Himalayan peaks such as Chamling, Annapurna range, Bhutan ranges, the Sleeping Buddha and of course some of the highest peaks of the world.
+Sandakphu is a perfect place to have a look at most of the Himalayan peaks such as Chamling, Annapurna range, Bhutan ranges, the Sleeping Buddha, and of course some of the highest peaks of the world.
 It takes about 4-5 hours to cover a distance of 7 kilometers and reach Sandakphu camp.